elatov/elatov.github.io/_posts/2018-12-12-setting-up-and-using-awx-with-docker-compose.md

 tags: [ansible,docker-compose]
 ---
 ### AWX
-AWX in the open source version of Ansible Tower.
+AWX is the open source version of Ansible Tower.
 There are good install instructions available at [Installing AWX](https://github.com/ansible/awx/blob/devel/INSTALL.md).
 It basically breaks down into 3 steps:

 1. Clone the Repo
 2. Configure the installer